How To Get a Job in Japan (Plus Latest POEA Jobs)

 4. Production Workers or Factory Workers

-Job Overview: Factory workers are those who handle the preparation, assembly, and packaging of products.
+Job Overview: Factory workers handle product preparation, assembly, and packaging.
 In Japan, there is currently a demand for laborers in the food and electronics manufacturing industries.

 Average Salary: JPY 1,364.50/hr